-In this article, we share the advantages you can gain with Product-as-a-Service, so you know how adopting this model can benefit your business.
-Let’s have a quick look at the idea of PaaS before we get into the benefits it offers.
+In this article, we share the advantages you can gain with Equipment-as-a-Service, so you know how adopting this model can benefit your business.
+Let’s have a quick look at the idea of EaaS before we get into the benefits it offers.

-Let's take a deep dive into each benefit of the PaaS model.
+Let's take a deep dive into each benefit of the EaaS model.

 1. Increases overall profits by creating new revenue streams